erdelp/inception-tuto/README.md

 ## Further setup, access your server online with a domain name !!

 Remember to install comfort application like VIM, Chromium, oh-my-bash, it will make all this easier.

-Check docker documentation on how to install it
+The goal of this tutorial is not to tell you how to do your docker setup, just how to get an actual server and a more comfortable workspace for the project.

 ### 1. Once you have your docker setup working

 Edit your nginx.conf file to get access to your server online !
-(I won't tell you how to)
+(As I said I won't tell you how to)

 Then allow port 443 on UFW
 ```sh